What is Reflexology

 Reflexology is one such way.
 When we are relaxed our heart rate slows, blood is pumped to our digestive system and our body can begin to recover from physical and metabolic activity.
 Muscles can now relax and the body can perform the necessary healing it requires.
 Reflexology is a therapy which can be received by anyone at any age, from newborn babies to those receiving end of life care, and everyone in between.
 By allowing yourself the time to stop and relax you will be amazed at the difference you can make to your health and well-being.

 To hear more about why people have chosen Reflexology, watch this short film, 'Why Reflexology', made by the Association of Reflexologists (AoR).

 Effectiveness of Reflexology

-Reflexologists do not claim to diagnose, prescribe or cure and reflexology should not replace standard medical care.
-However, it can be extremely beneficial in alleviating symptoms and helping the body to restore a state of natural balance.
+Reflexologists do not diagnose or claim to cure illnesses, we do not prescribe medication and reflexology should not replace standard medical care.
+However, it can be extremely beneficial in alleviating some of the symptoms of illness and helping the body to restore a state of natural balance.
 Many medical institutions are now adopting reflexology into their care programs, for example, 80% of palliative care units now employ their own reflexologist.
-Due to a change in advertising standards even the most well trained and experienced reflexologist cannot use medical terminology to explain the effectiveness of treatments or the benefits it may bring.
-To find out more about current research into the effectiveness of reflexology click here.
+Your reflexologist may discuss lifestyle factors that may be contributing to your symptoms and discuss ways you can make changes alongside your reflexology treatments.